Evidence hub: field research and trial data

 Nitrogen fixation by cover crop root nodules is confirmed by 15N isotope dilution studies, with fixation rates highest in the first 2-3 years of establishment when nodulation is most active.

-Erosion Control
+Erosion control

 On sloping terrain (common in tropical coconut and oil palm areas), established cover crops reduce soil erosion by 60-90% compared to bare soil.
 Ground cover of 80% or more is the threshold for effective erosion control, which most species achieve within 4-8 months of planting under favorable conditions.

-SoilBoost EA Performance
+SoilBoost EA performance

 The product works across a broad pH range (4.0-8.0), making it suitable for the diverse soil conditions found across tropical agricultural regions worldwide, from the acidic volcanic soils of Mindanao to the alkaline limestone-derived soils of some Visayan islands.

-References and Further Reading
+References and further reading

 The performance data presented on this page draws from published agronomic literature on tropical cover crops, including research conducted by FELDA, MPOB (Malaysian Palm Oil Board), UPLB (University of the Philippines Los Banos), and various international agricultural research institutions.
 Specific data ranges reflect the variability observed across different soil types, climatic conditions, and management practices in Southeast Asian environments.